RdotJv/I-TO-SAI/DEPLOYMENT_GUIDE.md

 ### Common Issues:

+1. **Database Connection Errors**:
+   - Ensure the PostgreSQL database is created in Render before deploying the backend
+   - Check that the database is connected to your backend service in Render
+   - Verify that SPRING_PROFILES_ACTIVE=production is set

-1. **CORS Errors**: The backend is configured to allow all origins.
+2. **CORS Errors**: The backend is configured to allow all origins.
 If you still get CORS errors, check that the CORS configuration is properly applied.

-2. **Database Connection**: Ensure your DATABASE_URL is correct and the database is accessible.

 3. **Build Failures**:
    - Check that all dependencies are in package.json (frontend) or pom.xml (backend)
    - Ensure Java 24 is available in Render
+   - Verify that the PostgreSQL dependency is in pom.xml

 4. **Environment Variables**: Make sure all required environment variables are set in both Vercel and Render.